zde-uzh/proto4diged-handbook/README.md

 ### 4. Check out the branch you want to see

-GitLab Pages at UZH will only run the `master` branch.
+The handbook on GitHub Pages will be built from the `main` branch.
 To view other branches, you will have to check them out with:

 ```bash
 git checkout developer